 STEP 5: Paint each rectangle a different color.

 STEP 6: Glue your hearts into each rectangle.

 MAKE KANDINSKY HEARTS FOR VALENTINE’S DAY ART

-Click on the image below or on the link for all more fun art activities for kids.
+Click on the image below or on the link for more easy Valentine crafts for kids.